 7. Paying contractors in advance

-Once you close on the house you’re about to reno and flip, time is money.
+Once you close on the house you’re about to renovate and flip, time is money.
 One of the best ways to fall off schedule is to pay contractors in advance.

 Why?
 Because they will always, always, always have another gig to finish before they show up to address yours.